Our Staff

 Minister of Music

-Experienced singers interested in singing with The Choir of Old Cambridge Baptist Church can contact Thomas Jones at music@oldcambridgebaptist.org.
-The choir sings an eclectic balance of repertoire that reflects the conjunction of the arts in worship while bringing to bear peace and justice concerns.
+Singers interested in singing with the Choir of Old Cambridge Baptist Church can contact Daon at music@oldcambridgebaptist.org.
+The choir sings an eclectic balance of repertoire that reflects the conjunction of the arts in worship while bringing to bear peace and justice concerns

 Pianist and Organist